 They can spread through contact with contaminated surfaces, especially in damp public areas.
 They are common in children and active people, but not every rough lesion on the foot is a wart, so assessment is useful.

 You should get them checked when there is pain, swelling, repeated infection, thickened nails, deep heel cracks, persistent itching or if you have diabetes, poor circulation or reduced feeling in your feet.
+People with diabetes should be aware that skin and nail problems carry more risk — our diabetes foot assessment page explains what to look for and when to act.

 Whether you are dealing with a painful ingrown toenail, thick fungal nail, cracked heels, athlete's foot or a stubborn plantar wart, MediFoot Clinic can assess the problem and help you move forward with a clear treatment plan.